NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 The PRISM project utilizes the yaml file format to store reaction networks.
 The yaml file format was selected for its minimal syntax and wide support accross programming languages.
 The input file is broken up into blocks, the following are supported by PRISM.

-- Bibliography Block
+- Bibliography
-- Data Path Block
+- Data Path
+- Data Delimiter
+- Constant Species
-- Custom Species Block
+- Custom Species
-- Lumped Species Block
+- Lumped Species
-- $\LaTeX$ Overrides Block
+- $\LaTeX$ Overrides
-- Rate Based Reactions Block
+- Rate Based Reactions
-- Cross Section Based Reactions Block
+- Cross Section Based Reactions

 ## Bibliography Block